 Precautions

-- Temperature control switch box should be higher than water surface.
+- The temperature control switch box should be higher than the water surface.

-- Heater should be completely submerged in the water to work properly.
+- The heater should be completely submerged in the water to work properly.

 - Please check whether this product uses a matching power grid voltage (110V-120V/60Hz).

-- This product can not be repaired or modified by yourself, please ask supplier for suggestion.
+- This product can not be repaired or modified by yourself, please ask the supplier for suggestions.

 - Turn off the power supply for 10 minutes before cleaning the tank or maintaining the heater.

-- The power socket for heater must have a broken circuit switch.
+- The power socket for the heater must have a broken circuit switch.

 LED display